OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

    :scripts: AV/Blockchain/ProofOfStakeConflict.js
    :output: show

 Security Concerns
 ~~~~~~~~~~~~~~~~~

-For both Proof of Stake and Proof of Work consensus algorithms,
+For both Proof of Stake and Proof of Work consensus mechanism,
 various types of attacks are a risk to the system.
-"51% attacks" are made by users or user groups that own more than 50%
+"51% attacks" can be made by users or user groups that own more than 50%
 of some critical resource.
 For Proof of Work algorithms, it means that someone controls 51%
 or more of the mining cycles.
-For Proof of Stake algorithms, this means that one individual
+For Proof of Stake algorithms, this means that one individual or group
-(or a group invested in a stake pool as described in 'How does it
-work?') maintains control of 51% of the total staked tokens in
+in a stake pool maintains control of 51% of the total staked tokens in
 the network.
-An important distinction is that the user only needs
+An important distinction is that in this case, it is 51% of staked
-to control 51% of the total staked tokens in the network.
-For example,
+tokens, not of all tokens owned by all participants.
-it is estimated that the average PoS token has around 70% of the total
+For example, it is estimated that the average PoS network has around
-token supply staked.
-This implies that a single user can acquire majority
+70% of the total token supply staked.
+This implies that a single user can acquire majority control over the
-control over the network by only holding around 35% of the total token supply.
+network by only holding around 35% of the total token supply.

-For both algorithms, a this form of attack enables a singular party to retain control over the next block that will be added to the
+For both algorithms, this form of attack enables a singular party to
+retain control over the next block that will be added to the chain.
-chain.
 If the successful perpetrator of the 51% attack has injected a
-malicious transaction, then it will be accepted as the hacker themselves retains sufficient voting power to accept any transactions they desire.
+malicious transaction, then it will be accepted as the malicious party
+retains sufficient voting power to accept any transactions they desire.

 Examples of things that can occur in a 51% attack include preventing
-valid transactions from receiving verification
+valid transactions from receiving verification (and so being added to
+the chain).
-(and so being added to the chain).
-Imagine you send you are trying to sell your ETH on a public exchange like Coinbase to liquidate your assets.
-If a malicious hacker wishes to prevent liquidation, they can block the blockchain transfer of coins which would in turn prevent you from selling any of your tokens.
+Imagine you are trying to sell ETH on a public exchange like Coinbase
+to liquidate your assets.
+If a malicious participant wishes to prevent liquidation, they can
+block the blockchain transfer of coins, which would in turn prevent
+you from selling any of your tokens.

-A secondary attack vector, and more common, is double spending.
-If verification of the transaction does not occur in a timely manner,
+A second attack vector, and more common, is double spending.
+If verification of some transaction does not occur in a timely manner,
 then an alternative transaction can get onto the blockchain that
-spends those same coins (effectively allowing a malicous user to re-spend coins).
+spends those same coins (effectively allowing a malicious user to
+re-spend coins).

-51% attacks are difficult to recognize until the attack is executed.
+51% attacks are difficult to recognize until after the attack is
+executed.
 Detection can occur when duplicate transactions or repeating refunds
-are found for a user with a majority of the coin in the
+are found in between the blockchain and the proposed new block.
-cryptocurrency.
 When a 51% attack occurs, a fork appears, where each branch contains a
 transaction that spends the same coin.

 In order to catch this, validators must pay attention to
-details of branching for such transactions that overwrite previously
+details of branching for transactions that overwrite previously
 written transactions within the block.
 On the other hand, users whose transactions
 are the ones overwritten can report suspicious activity within their
 wallets.

-In a Proof of Stake system, a 51% attack is discouraged and those who
+In a Proof of Stake system, a 51% attack is discouraged by slashing.
-participate in such an attack will lose part of their stake or coin as
+Those who participate in such an attack will lose part of their stake
-a result (see slashing explained).
+or coin if it is caught.
-This means that the chances for the attacker gaining a chance at
+This means at a minimum that the attacker gaining a chance at
-validating are reduced in a Proof of Stake algorithm since the have
+validating in the future are reduced since the have less coin to
-less coin to stake.
+stake.
-Please see :ref:`cryptohacking <Hacking Strategies> <Cryptohacking>`
+See :ref:`cryptohacking <Hacking Strategies> <Cryptohacking>`
 for more information related to crypto hacking.

 .. inlineav:: ProofOfStakeSecurity ss